-->

-We were shopping in the Santa cruz market in Mumbai for a family friend’s wedding, when the salesman got us interested in Kanjivaram silk sarees.
-The rich texture and the attractive colors of the sarees were certainly exquisite.
+We were shopping in the Santa cruz market in Mumbai for a family friend’s wedding.
+The salesgirl got us interested in Kanjivaram silk sarees by talking about the rich colours & textures.
 However, Kanjivaram sarees are expensive, each costing more than Rs.
 50000/piece.
-Finally, we enquired about the origin of these sarees.
-They were woven in Kanchipuram near Chennai.
+Finally, we enquired about the origin of the sari.
+The sarees are woven in Kanchipuram near Chennai.

-In addition, we wanted to buy sarees in bulk for several relatives for the wedding, as is customary in some Indian communities.
+In addition, we wanted to buy sarees in bulk for several relatives for the wedding.
+This is a common tradition in several communities.
 Therefore, we decided to make a trip to Kanchipuram.

-Kanchipuram is about 75 km and can be reached by road from Chennai in about 2 hours.
+Kanchipuram is about 75 kms from Chennai.
+One can easily make a day trip as it takes approximately 2 hours to reach.
 There are several public transport buses that ply between Chennai and Kanchipuram.
 After that ,one can hire an auto in the town.

-Kanchipuram, known for its famous Kanjivaram silk sarees silk sarees is known as the Varanasi of the South.
-Varanasi is the home of Banarsi sarees in North India.
+Kanchipuram, known for its famous Kanjivaram silk sarees or Kanchipuram silk sarees.
+The city is also known as the Varanasi of the South.
+As a matter of fact, Varanasi is the home of Banarsi sarees in North India.

-In fact ,the city is one of the seven most sacred cities of India, called Sapta Puri and is located on the banks of the Vegavathy river.
-Above all, is a pilgrimage site for both Shaivites and Vaishnavites, the two branches of Hinduism.
-(WIKI).
+In fact ,the city is one of the seven most sacred cities of India.
+It is also known as Sapta Puri and is located on the banks of the Vegavathy river.
+Above all, it is a pilgrimage site for both Shaivites and Vaishnavites, the two branches of Hinduism. (https://en.wikipedia.org/wiki/Kanchipuram).
 It has close to 100 temples.
-Similarly, it was a religious center for both Buddhism & Jainism as well.
+In other words, it was a religious center for both Buddhism & Jainism as well.
+The sanskrit language poet Kalidasa, described it as the city of cities—“Nagareshu Kanchi”.

-At the request of the ruling King, two major weaving communities migrated from the neighbouring State of Andhra Pradesh to Kanchipuram in the State of Tamil Nadu sometime in the 16th century and thus started the tradition of handloom silk weaving.
-The sarees are woven from pure mulberry silk thread.
-However, the silk is procured from the neighbouring State of Karnataka and the silver zari is procured from the State of Gujarat.
+Two major weaving communities migrated from the neighbouring State of Andhra Pradesh to Kanchipuram in the State of Tamil Nadu.
+The King was a patron of Arts in the 16th century.
+He encouraged weaving.
+Interestingly, this was the beginning of handloom silk weaving in this temple town.
+Pure mulberry silk thread is used for weaving the silk saree.
+The silk is procured from the neighbouring State of Karnataka and the silver zari is procured from the State of Gujarat.

 In a Kanjivaram silk saree, three shuttles are used.
-While the weaver works on the right side, his aide works on the left side shuttle.
+While the weaver works on the right side, his aide works on the left side .
 The border colors and designs are usually quite different from the body.
-If the pallu (the hanging end of the sari) has to be woven in a different shade, it is first separately woven and then delicately joined to the saree.
+If the pallu (the hanging end of the sari) has to be woven in a different shade, it is first separately woven.
+Subsequently, it is delicately joined to the saree.
 The part where the body meets the pallu is often denoted by a zig zag line.

 The Kanjivaram silk (or Kanchipuram silk) is heavier than normal silk; it can be hand washed and lasts for several years.
 The heavier the saree, the better the quality.
 The Kanjiavarm silks sarees are expensive and authentic varieties are available only in select stores.

-For instance, Kanjivaram silk sarees are noted for the use of traditional colors, for eg. Kili Pachai (parrot green), peacock blue and mango mustard are some of the popular colors.
+For instance, traditional colors are used in Kanjivaram sarees. for eg. Kili Pachai (parrot green), peacock blue and mango mustard are some of the popular colors.
 There are borders with distinct colors & designs in gold threads that are woven on to the sarees.
 The border styles have distinct names such as Temple borders, annapakshi (meaning birds) borders, butta borders and so on.
 Silver threads dipped in liquid gold are used on the borders.
 Authentic Kanjivaram silk sarees with gold zari borders are very expensive.
+As a matter of fact, pure gold zari is replaced by silver zari today.

 Although Kanchipuram is well known for its Kanjivaram silk sarees, it is also home to the cotton weaving industry and cotton sarees.